Read this guide if you’re keen to know the top 9 benefits of drinking filtered tap water in your home.

 Why is it important to have a water filter?

 It’s important to have a water filter if you want to protect your family against common drinking water contaminants, like lead, arsenic, chlorine, and nitrates.
-It’s not a myth that drinking water contains trace contaminants, and the only way to eliminate these contaminants is with a water filter.
+Drinking water contains trace contaminants, and the only way to eliminate them is with a water filter.

 Is drinking filter water good for you?

-Yes, drinking filtered water is good for you because the water is just like your normal tap water, except it contains fewer contaminants.
-Most filters only remove the bad stuff, which means your water is much safer to drink but still contains healthy minerals and salts.
+Yes, drinking filtered water is good for you because the water contains fewer contaminants than your normal tap water.
+Most filters only remove the bad stuff, so your water is safer to drink but still contains healthy minerals.

 How do water filters benefit the environment?

 Water filters benefit the environment because they provide you with bottled water-like quality, so you don’t have to spend your money on single-use water bottles.
-If everyone filtered their water at home rather than buying bottled water, plastic waste would be reduced significantly.
+This helps to reduce plastic waste.

 How often should you filter your water?